 As stated above this is depending on how much you borrow as well as how long it takes to pay it back.

-Are There Options if I am Struggling Repaying?
+Are There Options if I am Struggling to repay?

 Fully understanding the above questions, as well as the terms of your agreement, are important to help prevent the loss of your vehicle.

-If you still have some questions and concerns, please feel free to reach out to us via phone at (850) 458-2274 for the South location or (850) 456-2274 for North location.
+If you still have some questions or concerns, please feel free to reach out to us via phone at (850) 458-2274 for the South location or (850) 456-2274 for the North location.
 You can also email us at [email protected].

 We are here to help with your financial situation as well as ensure you understand all the terms of your agreement before you sign.